 Describe what your current job involves:

-Day to day management & running of both personal & corporate insolvency cases, manage own business records/marketing etc.
+Day to day management and running of both personal and corporate insolvency cases, manage own business records/marketing etc.

 Describe a typical working day:

 In the office or at meetings by 8.30, administering all aspects of cases, ensuring all records up to date, marketing the business – home by 6.30pm (unless late meetings required to suit clients).

 In what way did your time at Stirling shape your career to date?

 Basic understanding of the role of a accountant together with an understanding of business generally, the ability to mix and integrate into different groups.

 List three things that you love about your job:

 Helping people resolve a sensitive issue, every day can be different as you never know what happens what the phone rings/client comes in, running my own business means I make the choices/decisions.